exoswapio/docs/docs/bridge/contracts/bridge-token.md

 - Should burn only in the same equivalent for next donored tokens unlock;

 ## Donored token symbol changed?

-In case donored token change it's symbol (like proxy contract), the following changes could be made to change it for exoswap token by SAO
+In case donored token changes its symbol (like proxy contract), the following changes could be made to update it for Exoswap Token by SAO.

 ### updateTokenInfo